PCC: Paraphrasing with Bottom-k Sampling and Cyclic Learning for Curriculum Data Augmentation

 In the formula above, $\beta$ is a threshold for textual similarity.
 Here, a paraphrase with a positive mutual implication has a binary output of $1$, i.e., it is preserved regardless of its textual similarity score.
 A paraphrase with a negative mutual implication but high textual similarity also has a binary output of $1$, meaning it is preserved as well.
 In this way, MI paraphrases can be produced.
 We preserve highly similar paraphrases classified as non-MI, which is a misclassification by the classifier.\footnote{We postulate it as a flaw introduced by the imbalanced training data with a larger portion of paraphrases that tends to be textually unsimilar against the original sentence.
 We found in our early experiments that removing these easier examples obviously degrades the results for \textsc{Covid-Q} from $51.7$ to $50.0$.
 Furthermore, ignoring non-MI easy examples prevents PCC from collecting enough augmentation for \textsc{AMZN}.} All paraphrases that are non-MI with low textual similarity have a binary output of $0$, meaning we discard those paraphrases.
-After the filtering, a difficulty measure is computed for each paraphrase. \paragraph{Difficulty Measure} Recall that for a pair of paraphrase $(x,\bar{x})$, we adopt a pre-trained textual similarity model $\mathcal{G}(\cdot,\cdot)$ to calculate its similarity score as $\mathcal{G}(x,\bar{x})$.
+After the filtering, a difficulty measure is computed for each paraphrase.\footnote{As in Appendix \ref{impl}, we use an off-the-shelf paraphrase generator and MI classifier in our experiments.} \paragraph{Difficulty Measure} Recall that for a pair of paraphrase $(x,\bar{x})$, we adopt a pre-trained textual similarity model $\mathcal{G}(\cdot,\cdot)$ to calculate its similarity score as $\mathcal{G}(x,\bar{x})$.